-With the explosion of advertisements for Steam Mops on TV, many people ask, “Is this safe for use on my new floor?”
+With the explosion of advertisements for Steam Mops on TV, many people ask, “Are steam mops safe for use on my new floor?”
 Steam is great for both cleaning and sanitizing when used in the appropriate place.
 However, using steam mops on flooring products can cause irreparable damage.

 Unfortunately, many people don’t realize the same thing which makes steam mops such a “good cleaner” also causes it to be unsuitable for many types of finished flooring.
 Flashback to junior high: steam is formed when water is heated above 212°.
 However, most flooring manufacturers recommend the surface not be exposed to temperatures above 85° to 95° (well below the temperature of steam).
 Here’s why it’s important to take the manufacturers’ recommendations for your flooring into consideration.

 Many manufacturers will tell you that wood and water just do not mix.
 Water-based cleaning products are generally not recommended on wood flooring.
 Continued use of steam mops is likely to cause seams between the boards to swell.
 Additionally, heat and pressure can force steam (water) deep into the wood surface resulting in abnormal expansion, which can cause cracks.

 Laminate & Ceramic Flooring

 While laminate flooring can resist moderate temperatures, the pressure of a steam mop can force steam (hot water) into the joints between the planks causing moisture build up, resulting in the seams swelling in small areas or even across the entire floor.